-So, a 20-year term policy is an agreement between you and an insurer that for the span of 20 years, your risk of death will be covered.
+Twenty-year term life insurance is an agreement between you and an insurer that for the span of 20 years, your risk of death will be covered.
 (That is, as long as your policy is paid and up to date, and as long as you meet their criteria for what’s covered.
 For example, that includes not misrepresenting yourself on your application.)

-If you apply, are approved and purchase a 20-year policy when you’re 35 years old, your beneficiaries would be covered if you passed away between ages 35 and 55.
-During that period, you’d pay a monthly or annual premium to the insurer.
+If you apply, are approved and purchase a 20-year term life insurance policy when you’re 35 years old, your beneficiaries would be covered if you passed away between ages 35 and 55.
+During that period, you’d pay monthly or annual premium payments to the insurer.

-Certified Financial Planner Dave Lowell, founder of Up Your Money Game, says that 20-year policies are so attractive and practical because they tend to offer great value for a relatively low cost.
+Certified Financial Planner Dave Lowell, founder of Up Your Money Game, says that 20-year term policies are so attractive and practical because they tend to offer great value for a relatively low cost.

-“You can get a lot more coverage for a lot less money with a term policy because you’re not paying for anything else except coverage in the event of death,” Lowell says.
+“You can get a lot more coverage for a lot less money with a term life policy because you’re not paying for anything else except coverage in the event of death,” Lowell says.
 By contrast, whole life policies often provide additional benefits, like built-in savings components that grow over time, or the ability to take out loans from the policy.
 As a result, they tend to be much more expensive.

 Unlike whole life insurance, term life policies expire when the term ends.
-But for some people, that limit might not be a problem.
+But for some people, that might not be a problem.